-The Complainant finally asserts that the Respondent registered and is using the disputed domain name in bad faith.
-The Respondent has actual knowledge of the Complainant's rights in the Complainant's trademarks as it has registered the disputed domain name well after the Complainant had registered the Complainant's trademarks, and used the disputed domain name to direct users to a webpage offering competing goods under the Complainant's trademarks, and registered and used the disputed domain name to disrupt the Complainant's business and attract Internet users for commercial gain by creating a likelihood of confusion with the Complainant's BUBBLE SKINCARE trademark as to the source, sponsorship, affiliation, or endorsement of the website to which the disputed domain name resolved.
+The Complainant finally contends that the disputed domain name was registered and is being used in bad faith.
+The Respondent resolves the disputed domain name to a website displaying the Complainant's trademark and purportedly offering products relating to the Complainant and the website associated with the disputed domain name is similar to the Complainant's official website, which means that the Respondent has intention to attract, for commercial gain, Internet users to his website by creating a likelihood of confusion with the Complainant's trademark and the Complainant as to the source, sponsorship, affiliation, or endorsement of his website or location.